-Dogs are classified as an opportunistic carnivores, meaning that they consume prey when feeding seasons are good but can survive as scavengers when prey is scarce.
+Dogs are classified as opportunistic carnivores, meaning that they consume prey when feeding seasons are good but can survive as scavengers when prey is scarce.
 Studying the dog’s wild counterparts helps us to understand the dietary requirements of the species.
 The wolf will hunt fresh prey whenever possible and will supplement accordingly with ripened fruit, roots, grasses, insects and will steal kills from other carnivores to survive.

 Wolves and dogs share the same anatomical features.
-These characteristics are used by scientists to classify an animal as herbivore, omnivore or carnivore.
+These characteristics are used by scientists to classify an animal as herbivore, omnivore, or carnivore.
 Canines are classified as part of the Order Carnivora.
-Wolves and dogs are built for endurance and will chase prey for miles until it is too tired to go any further.
+Wolves and dogs are built for endurance and will chase prey for miles until it is too tiring to go any further.
 They have countless anatomical features that distinguish them as carnivorous animals.
 Below, the carnivorous traits of the dog are discussed.

 The skull of an animal tells the story of its evolution.
 Prehistoric dogs roamed the earth millions of years before the first man appeared.
 The physical structures of the animal have undergone hundreds of changes over time to best help them survive as predators.
 To the right, a dog skull, and the skull of a deer (herbivore).
 Upon examination of the skull photos we can see that certain features are pronounced in each case.
 Focusing on the skull of the dog, the eye sockets face forward as do all predators so that they may look directly at prey while stalking.
 Herbivore eyes are situated on the sides on the sides of the head to maximize the range of vision while their heads are down and the animal is grazing.
 This range of vision helps them to see predators from as many different angles as possible.

-Predominant canine teeth, pre-molars shaped for cutting and sectoral (shearing) teeth are tell-tale features of a carnivore.
+Predominant canine teeth, pre-molars shaped for cutting, and sectoral (shearing) teeth are tell-tale features of a carnivore.
 The jaw moves in a vertical fashion and does not move from side to side.
 Herbivores have developed special hinges in the jaw that allow for this horizontal movement so that they may grind grasses, roots, branches before swallowing.
 Carnivores swallow their food virtually whole.
 They have only developed lateral jaw movement because it suites their predatory lifestyle.
-In addition, the angels of the snout, jaw and the zygomatic arch (found behind the maxilla) have developed to maximize bite power.
+In addition, the angels of the snout, jaw, and zygomatic arch (found behind the maxilla) have developed to maximize bite power.
 Carnivores have some of the highest bite power ratios in the animal kingdom.
 After millions of years specializing as meat-eaters, the dog’s anatomy evolved to ensure the highest possible survival rate.